This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

-- Sous Vide Precision Smoker
+Sous Vide Brisket Finished on the Smoker

 Ingredients